pmixer/pmixer/README.md

 From engineering prospective, I work on software and hardware to better serve these models with lower cost and higher thoughput, and collaborate with teammates to make use of these products to really serve humankind as much as possible.

+Repos here contain personal work in spare time, opinions are on my own.

 <!--
 **pmixer/pmixer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.